bkirwi/sill/README.md

 ## Why handwriting recognition?

-It's already possible to use a normal text editor on reMarkable, via a terminal emulator like [Yaft] or [FingerTerm].
+It's already possible to use a normal text editor on reMarkable, via a terminal emulator like [yaft] or [fingerterm].
 These apps use a keyboard for input, either via an onscreen keyboard or one you've hooked up to the tablet somehow.